sunny7899/devops/deployment.md

-Here I will talk about how you can deploy your project easily. how you can create a production-ready build.
+how you can deploy your project easily. how you can create a production-ready build.
 There are lots of platforms that give you the capability to update and deploy your project for free.

 Following are the platforms in which you can deploy your code.

-now.sh -
+now.sh/Vercel
 you can also use this website for backend and front-end deployment.
-It is also known as Vercel.

 Github pages-
 You can easily deploy your git frontend repository using Github pages.